cfinke/Typo.js/README.md

 * binarysearch

 	Stores the dictionary words in a series of strings and uses binary search to check whether a word exists in the dictionary.
 It uses less memory than the hash implementation, but lookups are slower.

+_Note: The manifest.json file in the root directory of the project is there to simplify testing, as it allows you to load all of the files in the Typo project as a Chrome extension.
+It doesn't have any purpose if you're using Typo.js in your own project._

 Licensing
 =========